danpineau/MS-HS-Fusion-Study-Case/README.md

 Steps to run the fusion :

-## 1. Dowload data
+## 1. Download data

 Data can be downloaded here :

 https://filesender.renater.fr/?s=download&token=bdeb8c0d-3b7e-422b-876b-df8ef47e90e4

-and place the files in a "data" folder.
+and the files need to be placed in a "data" folder.

 ## 2. Change paths